Technologeek/Trading-Manager-Github--Electron-2017-/README.md

    electron API,feel free to raise an issue.
  - PR's always welcomed.

+ Following app barely scratches the surface of what electron can do!
+If you read the electron docs, you'd know the advanced features provided by their API.
  *(If time permits,I will write a detailed tutorial on programming the application from scratch)*